 - Direction for use-including precautions if any

 The school program is a, on site, fully accredited educational program staffed by the Bay Arenac Intermediate School District (BAISD).
 Classes include core academics following the Michigan curriculum guidelines, physical education, and academic work geared to each youths specific learning needs.
-Arrangements can be made for the resident to complete schoolwork from his regularly attended school while lodged at this facility The school program follows the Bay City Public School's calendar.
+Arrangements can be made for the resident to complete schoolwork from his regularly attended school while lodged at this facility.

 The Bay County Juvenile Home participates in the National School Lunch Program, which ensures the nutritional quality of meals served meet minimum requirements.
 Residents receive three (3) meals and a snack each day.
 The facility never withholds food as a form of punishment or to induce a particular type of behavior.
 The BCJH is compliant with the civil rights policies within the NSLP program.